DendriticShadow/sftp-decrypt/README.md

-# sftp-decrypt
+# SFTP-Decrypt

-  This was a project inspired from infrastructure I stood up at my current job.
+  This project is inspired from infrastructure I stood up in my current role.
 The main difference being this uses a fargate instance to handle the decryption process instead of soley existing in AWS Lambda.

   ## Purpose
   - Automated PGP file decryption pipeline using AWS Transfer, Lambda orchestration, and ECS Fargate.